Kaylaesmith1/activities-backend-api/README.md

 * followers_count
 * following_count

 If the superuser logs in, they can view details of profile information and update or delete it.
-When editing data, a prepopulated form appears for that user.
+When editing data, a pre-populated form appears for that user.
 The save button will save this updated information to the API, while the delete button will remove the information from the API.

 ![Profile Edit Form](images/profile-edit.png)